-The Senior Divinity Student is President, while the Secretary-Treasurer is elected from those members of the society who are working towards the Bachelor of Arts degree.
+The President is the Senior Divinity Student, while the Secretary-Treasurer is elected from those members of the society who are working towards the Bachelor of Arts degree.

 One of the endeavours of the society is to encourage representation by the College at theological student conferences held during the Christmas vacation each year.